 wishdirfrom the articles about strafe and lj physics.
 The prestrafe on the ground is marked orange, the strafes in the air are yellow, playback is slowed down 20 times:

-And here's the same 245 block by max3semne (you can download it here), but with a regular technique:
+Note that the first strafe takes more frames cause player needs more time to turn his mouse.
+Here's the same 245 block by max3semne for comparison (you can download it here), done with a regular technique:

 There is also another trick, which is often used on extreme maps.
 If hj block is in contact with the wall, then during prestrafe you can try to keep the velocity vector directed towards the wall as long as possible.
 At this time, the end of our 16 units vector will be either above the block or inside the wall (if it is not too thin).
 In any case, the trace will cross something, and there will be no additional slowdown.
 Of course, the form of a block or other circumstances may prevent you from using this technique, but it also happens that this is the only way to pass the map.